Regulatory Letting Bodies and Accreditation Schemes

 Propertymark protects and guides consumers, helping tenants and landlords to find and manage their treasured homes.
-They also work to raise professional standards among letting agents, from single branch independents to large national groups and also promote education and qualifications within the property sector.
+They work to raise professional standards among letting agents, from single-branch independents to large national groups and also promote education and qualifications within the property sector.

 Their service protects consumers and their money by holding their members accountable and empowering customers with knowledge and advice.
-Their aim is to reassure tenants and landlords renting and letting out property with agents who display the ARLA Propertymark Protected logo, as they offer a better service and financial protection for their clients than the alternative.
+They aim to reassure tenants and landlords renting and letting out property with agents who display the ARLA Propertymark Protected logo, as they offer better service and financial protection for their clients than the alternative.

 Over 9,000 letting agents are ARLA Propertymark Protected, meeting higher standards than the law demands.

 Client money protection is also provided through Propertymark.Client money protection (CMP) is designed to protect client money held by Property Agents and Professionals.

-Their service protects money from landlords and tenants in the event that an agency misappropriates the money held in the course of running their business.
+It protects money from landlords and tenants if an agency misappropriates the money held in the course of running their business.

 Deposit Protection Service (DPS)